 Is this the end?

-My question is: how should we approach this subject in the midst of the Coronavirus pandemic?
+My question is: how should we approach this subject in the midst of the Coronavirus pandemic? (add any other situation that has the same effect)

 Here are a few thoughts.

 Somehow, it’s not until that reality knocks at our door that we start considering the question.
-When things get tough, and it hurts us or our loved ones directly, we feel tempted to jump to the the conclusion that it must be the end.
+When things get tough, and it hurts us or our loved ones directly, we feel tempted to jump to the conclusion that it must be the end.

 This is an opportunity to ask God to help us see and hear what he’s doing and saying.
 Because God is always working and speaking to us.
 The problem is we don’t always take notice.